samrushing/irken-compiler/README.md

 Just run ``make bootstrap``:

     $ make bootstrap

-    [the default compiler is 'clang', to use gcc:
+The default compiler is 'clang', to use gcc:

-    $ CC=gcc make bootstrap ]
+    $ CC=gcc make bootstrap

 Which does the following: